Ready to say goodbye to debt for good? Learn More

 Step 1: Show Up to the Scheduled Hearing

-The Virginia Warrant in Debt will list the date, time, and place of your court hearing.
-You must show up to the hearing if you want to respond to the plaintiff’s (the person suing you) claims against you.
-If the hearing date or time doesn’t work well for you, call the clerk of court to ask what you need to do to reschedule it.
+The Warrant in Debt will list the date, time, and location of your court hearing.
+You must attend if you want to respond to the plaintiff’s (the person suing you) claims.
+If the date or time doesn’t work for you, contact the court clerk as soon as possible to ask about rescheduling.

-This initial appearance isn’t run like a trial.
-It’s an opportunity for you to let the judge know that you don’t agree with the claims against you.
-It’s still a good idea to dress formally (like you would for a job interview), arrive early, and address the judge as “your honor.”
+💡 It’s a good idea to dress neatly (like you would for a job interview), arrive early, and be respectful — for example, address the judge as “Your Honor.”

 Step 2: Ask for More Detailed Information on the Debt